jamesqquick/vercel-ship-ppr-workshop/README.md

 A component was suspended by an uncached promise.
 Creating promises inside a Client Component or hook is not yet supported, except via a Suspense-compatible library or framework.
 ```

 The problem here is that `Promise.resolve` is creating a new promise from the synchronous data every time the component renders.
-This means that every time the component re-renders, it creates a new promise, which causes React to suspend rendering and wait for the promise to resolve.
-This leads to an infinite loop of re-renders because the component is always suspended.
+This leads to an infinite loop of re-renders because the component.

 To solve for this, we need to implement a caching strategy for promises.
 Basically, the first time we see a promise, we save it in the cache.
 Then, each time we reference a promise, we check the cache first.
 If it exists, we return the cached promise; if not, we create a new promise and save it in the cache.

-We can store our promise cache in a `map` like so:
+In this simplified example, we can store our promise cache in a `map` like so:

 ```tsx
 const promiseCache = new Map<string, Promise<unknown>>();